Abdul-WriteCodes/PanelStatX/README.md

 - Countries
 - Individuals

-Data Format

-PanelStatX accepts CSV and Excel files.
-Panel dataset should be structured in **long format** — one row per entity-period observation.
+PanelStatX accepts these kinds of data as CSV and Excel files.
+For analysis, panel dataset should be structured in **long format** as one row per entity-period observation.

-**Example:**
+**Example of the acceptable data structure format:**

 | entity | year | gdp_growth | investment | trade_openness |
 |--------|------|------------|------------|----------------|